Semiparametric Estimation of a CES Demand System with Observed and Unobserved Product Characteristics: Empirical Example: Scanner Data with a Multitude of Zero Shares

 We focus on cola sales for several reasons.
 First, the cola market is a typical market of product differentiation, in which many brands with disparate tastes and packages competes.
 Among them, Coke and Pepsi, the two prominent brands, take the majority of market shares.
 Second, product characteristics were not coded separately in Dominick's data, but only category information such as ``soft drinks'' or ``bottled juices.''
 We had to extract the information from product descriptions truncated at 30 characters, for which cola was ideal because it had clearly labeled product characteristics.
 Finally, companies producing cola, and product characteristics of cola, have not changed much during the past few decades.
 Coke and Pepsi have been two leaders in the market.
 Diet, cherry-flavored, and caffeine-free colas are still sold in the market with considerable market shares in 2016, and in 1996.
 This feature made our analysis convenient, and the implications of analysis more realistic.
 In Appendices \ref{subsec:Laundry-Detergent-Data} and \ref{subsec:Laundry-Detergent-Demand}, we present estimation results for laundry detergent demand as a robustness check.

 Dominick's data covered 100 chain stores in the Chicago area for 400 weeks, from September 1989 to May 1997.
 We chose the cross-section of week 391, which is the second week of March 1997.
-We used the cross-section data of a week because we wanted to avoid several potential problems.
-First, stockpiling is common for products lasting more than a few weeks.
-Marketing literature suggests that the same consumer responds more sensitively in terms of purchasing behaviors than in terms of consumption behaviors.\footnote{\citet{Gandhi2013} also uses bath tissue data from Dominick's database, but they use a time series variation of a single chain store.
-Consequently, their estimated demand function is much more elastic than ours.
-For example, price coefficient estimates from simply dropping samples with zero market shares, which should be biased upward, remain negative.
-However, the implication they draw\textendash that samples with zero observed market shares should not be simply dropped\textendash is similar to ours.} Thus, if we use data across the time series, the estimated elasticities can be larger than they actually are.
-Next, demand for soft drinks fluctuates in weeks with holidays or events such as the Super Bowl, and varies considerably by season.
+We used the cross-section data of a week because demand for soft drinks fluctuates in weeks with holidays or events such as the Super Bowl, and varies considerably by season.
 Therefore, we chose a week in March without any close holidays.
-Since Dominick's experimented with prices across chain stores for the same product during the same week, we still have sufficient price variations after choosing a cross-section of data.
+As Dominick's experimented with prices across chain stores for the same product during the same week, we still have sufficient price variations after choosing a cross-section of data.
 Even after restricting the sample to a cross-section of one week, the sample size was as large as 4,300.
 We present summary statistics in Table \ref{tab:Summary-Statistics}.

 We define individual products and markets naturally.
 An individual product was defined by its UPC, and a market by a store-week pair.
 This was the finest manner of defining a product and market that the data allowed, which resulted in a multitude of zero observed market shares.
 Illustrated in Figure \ref{fig:Histogram-of-Observed}, approximately one-fourth of products that were displayed on shelves did not sell.